xataio/client-ts/packages/client/Usage.md

 ### Searching records

-The `search()` method can be used to search for records and an array of records is returned.
+The `search()` method can be used to search records.
+It returns an array of records.

 ```ts
 const results = await xata.db.users.search('John');